dask-contrib/dask-awkward/docs/intro.rst

 ``dask_awkward``'s :py:class:`~dask_awkward.core.Array` class, which
 is a partitioned representation of a concrete Awkward Array.

-Imagine a dataset of multiple line delimited JSON files (data.00.json, data.01.json, and so on).
-Loading that data, and selecting a subset of the dataset based on the total number of entries in a nested attribute of the data can be done with both ``awkward`` and ``dask-awkward`` with the same programming style; on the left we operate eagerly with ``awkward`` and on the right we operate lazily with ``dask-awkward`` (notice the ``compute()`` method call):
+Imagine a dataset of multiple, line delimited JSON files (data.00.json, data.01.json, and so on).
+Loading that data and selecting a subset of the dataset based on the total number of entries in some nested attribute of the data can be done with both ``awkward`` and ``dask-awkward`` with the same programming style; on the left we operate eagerly with ``awkward`` (and on a single file only) and on the right we operate lazily with ``dask-awkward`` on multiple files, notice the use of wildcard syntax ("*").

 .. grid:: 2